Recommendation letters play an essential role during the graduate school application process.

 Remember, this individual is not obligated to say yes—so you have to explain why their recommendation would be meaningful to you and directly impactful to your application.
 You should convey that their opinion of your character and competency will make a big impact on your future.

-If the recommender is a past instructor or supervisor, it helps to reiterate which of their classes you were enrolled in.
-They have likely taught a large number of students over the years, so even if you had a close relationship in the past, you might want to share some specific memories and details about your time together to help jog their memories.
+If the recommender is a past instructor or supervisor, it helps to reiterate which of their classes you took.
+Most professors teach hundreds of students each year, so it helps to share specific memories and details about your time together.
+That will make their role easier, even if you had a close relationship in the past.
 This will prevent your letter from appearing too generic.

 However, once someone has agreed, you should send them a follow-up email.
 This is when you share the more specific, relevant information: